MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/css/media-query-listeners.md

 ---
 description: Learn how Media Query Listeners enable evaluating a media query at runtime using JavaScript and subscribing listeners to changes in the media query’s evaluation.
-title: Dev guide: Media query listeners - Microsoft Edge Development
+title: Dev guide - Media query listeners - Microsoft Edge Development
 author: libbymc
 ---